giantswarm/swarm-holdem/README.md

 ## Holdem: A Poker Playing Slack Bot
-This repository contains a service deployment for running Charlie Hess' [Slack Poker Bot](https://github.com/CharlieHess/slack-poker-bot).
+This repository contains a service deployment for running the [Slack Poker Bot](https://github.com/CharlieHess/slack-poker-bot) by @CharlieHess.
 If you want to run the bot on something besides containers, head over there and follow the instructions.

 ### Prerequisites
 At a minimum you will need the following to launch the software: